Here are some of the reasons why healthcare and wellness providers can benefit from adding fertility awareness methods (FAM) to their practice.

 As one woman named Andrea recently shared with us:

 “I was most worried about my doctor being knowledgeable enough to help me use FAMs.
 I asked my gynecologist (part of a world class healthcare system) for information about fertility awareness methods of contraception, but she stared at me blankly.
-When I clarified and called it [Natural Family Planning], she referred me to the Institute for Reproductive Health, which was fine, but it’s geared toward women in third-world countries.
+When I clarified and called it [Natural Family Planning], she referred me to the Institute for Reproductive Health at Georgetown University, which was fine, but it’s geared toward women in third-world countries.
 Therefore, I didn’t stay with that practice.
 I found a more informed gynecologist who not only can read charts, but can also understand me perfectly when I say something like, ‘I’m getting a lot of tacky fluid during phase 2.’
 While it is sad that I knew more than my first doctor, it was well worth changing doctors to someone who could better assist me in using FAMs.”

 Dr. Marguerite Duane, a board-certified family physician, explained in a Fertility Friday podcast why medical professionals are typically not educated about FAMs in their medical training (herself included).
 First, FAMs are not profit-generating like birth control, so they have difficulty competing against highly marketed pharmaceutical products.
 Second, medical professionals are given less than accurate accounts of FAM effectiveness rates.
-Third, with the way our healthcare system is currently set up, most physicians do not have time to explain fertility awareness to their patients and review their cycle and charts (sadly, it’s much easier and quicker to simply prescribe a pill).
+Third, with the way our healthcare system is currently set up, most physicians do not have time to explain fertility awareness to their patients and review their cycles and charts (sadly, it’s much easier and quicker to simply prescribe a pill).
 And fourth, many doctors are misinformed in their medical training, wrongly associating modern fertility awareness methods with the outdated rhythm method.

 With these obstacles standing in the way, it’s no surprise that more doctors are not aware of fertility awareness methods.
 As Dr. Duane stated in the podcast, “I firmly believe as a physician and as a woman, this information should be available to every woman, and every medical professional that provides women’s health services should be trained in these methods.”